StefRuseva88/integration-tests-API-controllers/README.md

 This is a tests project from SoftUni QA Back-End Test Automation/March2024 course.

-Integration testing of API Controllers with NUnit.
+Integration testing of API Controllers with NUnit and XUnit